-Purdue's Product Lifecycle Management Center of Excellence is an industry-funded, interdisciplinary research center.
-The Center fuses the talents and resources from the Purdue Polytechnic Institute, the Colleges of Engineering and Science, and the Krannert School of Management into a single focused entity to serve as a resource for industry.
-Through the high-TRL research, and the study of the integration and implementation sciences, the PLM Center draws on expertise from areas across the Purdue community to provide the Center's corporate partners with knowledge, techniques, and tools to help their bottom line.
+The Product Lifecycle Management Center is an interdisciplinary research center at Purdue University.
+The center fuses the talents and resources of experts from the Purdue Polytechnic Institute, the colleges of Engineering and Science and Krannert School of Management into a single focused entity to serve as an industry resource.
+Through high technology-readiness-level (TRL) research, training and implementation of product lifecycle management, the center provides its partners in business and industry with knowledge and tools to improve their bottom line.

 The mission of Purdue University's Product Lifecycle Management (PLM) Center of Excellence is to promote the advancement and implementation of PLM through research and education in partnership with industry.

 The objectives of the Purdue PLM Center of Excellence are:

 - Conducting research that promotes PLM as a methodology and practice

 - Establishing industry partnerships that guide, support, and validate PLM research and education activities